-If you have a bone marrow trephine, there may be a dull ache afterwards.
+If you have a bone marrow trephine, there may be a dull ache during and after the procedure, but this does not last for very long.

 As the local anaesthetic wears off after an hour or so, many patients feel a bruised or aching sensation over the site of the biopsy.
 This is usually relieved by taking paracetamol.